openpracticelibrary/openpracticelibrary/src/pages/practice/purpose-to-practice-p2p.md

   V﻿isit : <https://www.liberatingstructures.com/33-purpose-to-practice-p2p/>
 whyDo: >-
-  * Engage and focus everyone’s imagination in designing the collective future of participants
+  * Engage and focus everyone’s imagination in designing the collective future of participants.

-  * Avoid “design” by a small group of people or experts-only behind closed doors
+  * Avoid “design” by a small group of people or experts-only behind closed doors.

-  * Pull together all the elements needed to launch and sustain an effort, thereby avoiding a fragmented process
+  * Pull together all the elements needed to launch and sustain an effort, thereby avoiding a fragmented process.

-  * Develop innovative strategies that can be implemented and spread quickly because there is shared ownership
+  * Develop innovative strategies that can be implemented and spread quickly because there is shared ownership.

-  * Increase resilience and the ability to absorb disruptions by distributing power fairly
+  * Increase resilience and the ability to absorb disruptions by distributing power fairly.

-  * Build the capacity to rapidly adapt any of the elements to changing circumstances
+  * Build the capacity to rapidly adapt any of the elements to changing circumstances.
 howTo: >-
   1. Structuring Invitation